 One of the things we hear the most is, “I want to travel, but I can’t afford it.”
 And while having money is necessary to be able to travel (and live), if you really want to travel, you can afford it.
 You don’t have to have to be rich to travel and you don’t have to wait until you’ve retired to get to experience the world.
 You can start traveling right now!
 Before we turned our passion for travel into our career, we were traveling to places like India, Tokyo, and Amsterdam all from being prioritizing how we spend our money and saving money specifically for travel.

 *We use the Mint app to create our budget and track our spending.

 Do you really need to eat out three times a week?
 If you want to go to Paris one day, then why are you going to the movies every weekend or concerts every month or fancy coffee shops every morning?
 It’s not a matter of if you have enough money.
 It’s a matter of if you want to travel more than you want those other things.
-It’s a matter of making travel your priority.
+And it’s a matter of making travel your priority.

-When we got married, we promised to travel the world together, so we started cutting out activities that seemed fairly inexpensive, but added up overtime.
+When we got married, we promised to travel the world together.
+So we started cutting out activities that seemed fairly inexpensive, but added up overtime.
 Like eating out a few times a week, going on date nights that cost money, buying new clothes, etc. Then we used that money that we saved from not spending on those things and that made it so we could afford to travel.
 You’ll be surprised by how much money you’ll start saving by cutting out unnecessary expenses you’ve prioritized over travel.

 The first step is to look at your list of expenses and start mentally cutting things out.
 For example, tell yourself, “Instead of the $200 I spend on eating out a month, I’m going to spend $100 on eating out this month.
-And instead of spending $120 on a gym membership, I’m going to find a new gym for $40.”
+And instead of spending $120 on a gym membership, I’m going to find a new gym for $40”.
 Then add up the total amount you’ve decided to cut out and write that number down (which would be $180 for this example), because you’re going to need that number for the next section.

-When we started paying ourselves, we managed to pay ourselves 5% of our income, and sometimes I’d challenge myself and pay ourselves even 10 or 15%.
+When we started paying ourselves, we managed to pay ourselves 5% of our income.
+And sometimes I’d challenge myself and pay ourselves even 10 or 15%.
 By some miracle, our minds and habits adapt to the amount of money we have left after we pay ourselves.
 We never missed any bills, and we got more creative with how we had fun!

 We use Marcus: By Goldman Sachs, and it earns us 2.15% every year.
-We like Marcus because it has a $0 minimum balance requirement, so we’re never worried about fees.
+We like Marcus because it has a $0 minimum balance requirement.
+So we’re never worried about fees.
 To put it in perspective, any interest rate number over 1.7% is huge!
 Most savings accounts from your standard bank will earn you 0.01% per year, which means you essentially lose money when inflation is taken into account.

-A great way to remind yourself of your savings goal is to put a photo of the place you want to go as the background on your phone or hang up a photo of your bucket list destination in a place where you’ll see it every day.
+A great way to remind yourself of your savings goal is to put a photo of the place you want to go as the background on your phone.
+Or hang up a photo of your bucket list destination in a place where you’ll see it every day.
 Being continually reminded of what you’re saving for will make it easier for you to actually do it.

 If saving is hard for you, get an app like Dobot to help you save automatically.